Kelsey Mitchell (cyclist): 2019–2021

-2022–present
+2022–2024

 Beginning the 2022 season on the Nations Cup circuit, Mitchell claimed gold medals in Glasgow and Milton.
 She was named to the Canadian team for the 2022 Commonwealth Games in Birmingham, and noted that the 2018 Games had been an early inspiration to her when she was beginning to train.
 On the first day of the competition, Mitchell, Genest and Orban won the silver medal in the team sprint, the first Canadian medal of the Games.
 The following day, Mitchell won a second silver medal in the sprint, losing in the final to New Zealander Ellesse Andrews.
 She remarked afterwards that she had "came up a little bit short, but gave it my all.
 I'm happy to walk away with a silver."
 A third consecutive silver medal was then won in the 500 m time trial.
 Mitchell concluded the Commonwealth cycling program with a bronze medal in the women's keirin event.
 Weeks later at the 2022 Pan American Track Cycling Championships in Lima, Mitchell put in a dominant performance, winning gold medals in individual sprint, team sprint, and keirin, and taking the silver in the time trial event.

 At the 2022 UCI Track Champions League, Berlin, she won a gold medal in keirin.

+Mitchell competed in the women's sprint, team sprint, and keirin at the 2024 Summer Olympics in Paris, her second Olympic appearance.
+Although she was the defending champion in the women's sprint, she only advanced to the quarterfinals, placing eighth.
+Feeling burnt out following the Olympic Games, Mitchell briefly tried speed skating.
+She said: "I knew I wasn't done being an athlete, but I also knew I needed some time away from the bike."

+2025–present

+In the summer of 2025, Mitchell switched to training bobsleigh.
+She races bobsleigh as the brakeman, with pilot Melissa Lotholz.
+In January 2026, during the Olympic qualifying process, Mitchell and Lotholz placed eighth at the Bobsleigh World Cup stop in St. Moritz.

+Mitchell was named to the Canadian Olympic bobsled team later that January.
+With her participation in the 2026 Winter Olympics, Mitchell will become one of 14 Canadians to compete in both Summer and Winter Olympics.
+She hopes to return to cycling for the 2028 Summer Olympics.